vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 This sample application demonstrates how to use Azure Cosmos DB for MongoDB vCore as a central database to securely store and perform vector searchs, and it also shows how to it stores and retains history in the same database to answer subsequent questions.

-Additionally, this appliation demostrates the Retrieval Augmented Generation technique orchestrated by Azure Function to perform vector search and pass relavent data into your OpenAI models using Lang Chain librairs for reasoning.
+Additionally, this appliation demostrates the Retrieval Augmented Generation technique orchestrated by Azure Function to perform vector search and pass relavent data into your OpenAI models using LangChain librairs for reasoning.

 Screenshot of Chat application showing vector search and data retrival from  Azure Cosmos DB for MongoDB vCore.